Clinical Pilates is a physiotherapy treatment that combines assessment, recent spinal stability research and Pilates exercises.

 The session is also highly recommended prior to starting floor/mat classes.

-Individual Exercise Sessions
+Individual Exercise/Treatment Sessions

 These classes are designed to keep you motivated and improve your awareness of your posture and how your body is moving.
 Although run by a physiotherapist, they are not designed to address an individual injury but, as class sizes are kept small, exercises can be modified to meet individual needs.
 No prior Pilates experience is required and the class caters for all levels of fitness.
 These sessions can not be claimed under group physiotherapy.